nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

     {% include important.html content="If the above *\"SHOULD\"* fields are not provided, the provider system will use demographics retrieved from PDS in order to create the patient's record." %}

-- The following fields MAY be populated in order to record temporary details known to the consuming system:
+- The following fields MAY be populated in order to record temporary details known to the consumer application:
   - `address` with temporary address details, with the `use` of `temp`.
 No more than one instance of this `use` SHALL be populated.
   - `telecom` with temporary telephone details, with the `use` of `temp` and `system` of `phone`.
 No more than one instance of this **SHALL** be populated.